-There are many sources throughout Marion County that will help you learn about candidates and issues.
-Knowing what a candidate’s position is on specific issues can help you cast a vote to help move Marion County and Oregon toward a progressive community.
+There are many sources throughout Marion County, Oregon and Nationally that will help you learn about candidates and issues.
+Knowing what a candidate’s position is on specific issues can help you cast a vote to help move Marion County and Oregon toward a more progressive community.

 This resource page is designed to get you started toward becoming an informed voter.
 An informed voter does their “homework” about candidates and issues before casting their vote.
 If you learn about more helpful resources that should be considered for this page please let us know.